kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

     is not yet present in the scheduling queue, it is created and enqueued.
     This object will have an aggregated `PreEnqueue` check, evaluating conditions for all its members.
-    Crucially, the individual Pods themselves are **not** stored in any standard scheduling queue data structure (active, backoff, or unschedulable) at this stage, but they are effectively managed via the `QueuedPodGroupInfo`.
+    Crucially, the individual Pods themselves are **not** stored in any standard scheduling queue data structure (active, backoff, or unschedulable), but they are effectively managed via the `QueuedPodGroupInfo`.

 2. Once the number of accumulated Pods meets the scheduling requirements (e.g., `minCount`),